 SaltStack Enterprise integrates with third-party identity and access management solutions to enable users to login to the Enterprise Console.
 SaltStack Enterprise supports various authentication integrations:

 - Single sign-on authentication (SSO) for an identity provider (IdP) that uses the SAML or OAuth protocols.

 - Access management for directory services that use the LDAP protocol, such as Active Directory Domain Services.

 Setting up SSO is one post-installation step in a series of several steps that should be followed in a specific order.
-First, complete one of the installation scenarios and then read the following post-installation topics:
+First, complete one of the installation scenarios and then read the following post-installation pages:

 - Install the license key

 - Install and configure the Salt Master plugin